cloudflare/cloudflare-docs/products/ssl/src/content/ssl-for-saas/index.md

 ## Availability

-SSL for SaaS is available as an add-on purchase for customers on an Enterprise plan.
-Contact your account team for access or to purchase additional custom hostnames.
+SSL for SaaS is available as an add-on purchase for customers on any plan.
+For more details, refer to [Plans](/ssl-for-saas/plans).

 ## Next steps